nmartin413/health_portal/README.md

 - The `/patient-api/*` endpoints should prefer using `**/me` style endpoints (where the keys to tables are inferred from the session token) whenever possible, to minimize the number of potential ways in which an API could be compromised
 - Auth stickiness is implemented as an `HTTPOnly` cookie.
 This mitigates risk of browser-originating malicious attacks on the server.
 - Standard security practices such as using parameterized and typed SQL queries are observed
+- To generate non-predictable, unique identifiers for sessions the Postgres `uuid` column type is used, along with the `node-uuid` module (v4 UUIDs are used)

 ##### Client Data & Payload Design
 The client uses the popular `redux` framework to manage data on the frontend.
 Endpoint response payloads are tailored and optimized for the front end experience to minimize the number of outbound HTTP requests and keep the front end data management code as light as possible.
 A potential downside to this approach is that the API is relatively coupled to the current frontend (and front ends implementing similar features).
 However, since there is no current need for a more generic REST implemenation, the realizable benefits likely outweigh the theoretical costs.